Tax Consulting + Compliance

 - Kiddie tax rules revamped under tax reform

 - Interest expense deduction rules are changing in 2018

 - Tax reform impact on the mortgage interest deduction

 Get the latest tax news every week

 Any time there’s a major tax overhaul, you can expect a number of tax issues to need more guidance or clarification from the IRS or Congress.
 But who has time to follow all that?
 It’s easy for you to stay on top of the latest tax news with our Tax Insights blog.
 Subscribe now to receive updates three times a week.

 Almost every taxpayer will feel the impact of tax reform in some way, which means you’re probably wondering about the effect on your personal and business taxes.
 Questions on tax planning for business or individuals?
+Our tax professionals help clients in a variety of industries including construction, dealerships, restaurants, technology and more.
 Fill out the form to the left and we’ll put you in touch with the right tax professional.

 As a small business, there are always concerns with partnering with a large, reputable company like Henry+Horne since we worry about budget and just being treated like a number.
 But for the past 15 years, the wisdom and guidance of H+H has not only helped our company, Bushtex, Inc., succeed – but thrive.
 They go above and beyond every time to advise us on the individual financial needs of our business, which alone has made working with Henry+Horne worth its weight in gold!

 If I ask for input before making business decisions they are always very responsive and available throughout the year.
 They have educated me in many aspects of tax law and anytime there are tax law changes, they send emails.
 Changing accounting firms was a hard decision but I can say with all certainty that it was the best business decision I had made in some time and I am happy to recommend Henry+Horne.